bseverns/DiceLoop/README.md

 The chaos ladder is intentionally dramatic: each reseed press ratchets both the bit crushing depth and the glitch density, while also reseeding the RNG from an analog pin so the statistical flavour changes in a way you can actually hear.

+**Stage presets (aka curated dirt stacks)**

+- Four slots live in the stage preset manager (see `include/stage_presets.h` and `src/stage_presets.cpp`).
+Long-press the reseed button to hop to the next slot or long-press reset to travel backwards.
+The selector calls the preset helpers directly (`selectNextStagePreset()` / `selectPreviousStagePreset()` / `loadStagePreset()`), so the audio pipeline stays the single source of truth for which dirt stages are actually hot.
+- Each hop splashes an overlay: the LED bar paints the current stage mask and, if an OLED is wired, the top line spells out `Stack <slot>/<count>` plus whether a button or footswitch triggered it.
+Slot + mask text sticks around for ~2 seconds so you can sanity-check patches mid-set.
+- Want hands-free navigation?
+Wire a spare jack to ground and call `cycleDirtStackPreset(direction, /*viaFootswitch=*/true)` (or `loadStagePreset` for explicit jumps) from your own footswitch handler; the overlay will tag the jump as `foot` so you remember which stomps came from the floor.

 **Delay pot macro map**